| Bulletin Boards Boomingby Lloyd Borrett,Today's Computers, March 1985.

 a registration process.
 Those who aren't registered have

+limited access.
 If you want a taste of bulletin boarding, phone my "PC

 Connection Australia" board on (03) 528 3750.
 This board runs on an